SAP/xml-tools/CONTIBUTING.md

 ### Release Process

-This instructions require push permissions to the repository.
+Performing a release requires push permissions to the repository.

 - Update the CHANGELOG.md files for all changed packages.
   - Include a version number and date.